0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Know you're semi-solid gold
 ```

 - Semi solid gold means jewelry that has a partially hollow interior.
-Here it could be a metaphor for how trauma can make someone feel like they lost a part of themselves leaving them feeling “partially hollow”.
+Here it could be a metaphor for how trauma can make someone feel like they lost a part of themselves leaving them feeling “partially hollow”
+- The abuser, as stated earlier, removed the meaning from his life and removed everything he had to the point he does not know who he is anymore.
+- Gold, being a desirable look, prob relates to how he looks okay on the outside, but he has nothing left on the inside.

 ```ad-quote
 title: **revisited** 6:1:2-3